beiatrix/beiatrix/src/config/projects/studentDashboard.md

 Help Now is a service that allows students to receive on-demand homework help from a tutor via text chat or video call.

 First, a dialog appears, prompting the student to select a delivery method.
-They always have the option to toggle between video and chat from the app bar later.
+They always have the option to toggle between video and text chat from the app bar later.

 ![Help Now - Delivery Method](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-dashboard/help-now-delivery-method.gif)